ayaalshouha/driving-licenses-development-web-based/README.md

 # Driving and Vehicles Licenses Development Web-Based

 ## Overview
-a .NET Desktop Application that structured with a N-tier Architecture, seamlessly integrated with a Microsoft SQL Server Database.
-It utilizes the capabilities of .NET Windows Form technology , written in C# programming language and follows the principles of Object-Oriented Programming (OOP).
+ an Angular and .NET Application structured with an N-tier Architecture, seamlessly integrated with a Microsoft SQL Server Database.
+The application utilizes the capabilities of Angular for the front-end and .NET for the back-end, written in C# programming language.
+It adheres to the principles of Object-Oriented Programming (OOP) and provides a dynamic and user-friendly interface powered by Angular while ensuring robust data management and processing through the .NET backend.

 ## Key Features
 - **Login Logs**: Records login activities for users.